 This cranberry gin is a New England take on a British classic, sloe gin – try one of the 3 different versions of this infused gin in our experiment or come up with your own!

-It’s both scarily addictive and seems like you are just drinking juice so can be all too easy to drink a lot of, but it’s still worth it.
+It’s both scarily addictive and seems like you are just drinking juice so can be all too easy to drink a lot of (not that I’d recommend that, of course).
+But it makes a lovely after-dinner drink.
 I only know of one commercial variety, it’s generally something you find a friend or relative makes which maybe adds to the appeal.

 There was limited precedent so we largely took tips on making sloe gin as a basis.
 We made a couple different versions so that we could compare the flavors.
 All in the interests of science, of course.